PC-Admin/awx-ansible/docs/Install_AWX.md

 3) Run the playbook with the following tags:

-`$ ansible-playbook -v -i ./inventory/hosts -t "setup,setup-firewall,master-token,configure-awx,setup-rancher,setup-backup,setup-monitor" setup.yml`
+`$ ansible-playbook -v -i ./inventory/hosts -t "setup,setup-firewall,setup-rancher,master-token,configure-awx,setup-backup,setup-monitor" setup.yml`

 NOTE: If using the monitor for the first time, you need to immediately go to your {{ grafana_url }} and set the initial administrator password manually.